Moving to Oxford from the US

 Dining out in Oxford varies between restaurants that will cost on average $55.85 for a romantic meal for 2, while a fast food combo meal will set you back about $6.25.
 If you’re a fan of beer, the average domestic beer in Oxford cost $4.22 per 0.5 liter, while imported beer is just a tad more at around $4.28 per 0.33 liter bottle.

 A one way ticket via bus in Oxford will cost $2.65, a monthly pass costing $59 and a taxi 620 miles (normal tariff) costing $1.78.There are regular bus and train services to and from Oxford to London and the surrounding area, including a direct coach from as little as $6.25.

-The average rent per month for a 1 bedroom apartment in Oxford's city centre is $1,235 and for a 3 bedroom, $2,422.
-For a 1 bedroom apartment outside the centre would on average be $1,030 and a 3 bedroom would be $1642.
+The average rent per month for a 1 bedroom apartment in Oxford's city center is $1,235 and for a 3 bedroom, $2,422.
+For a 1 bedroom apartment outside the center would on average be $1,030 and a 3 bedroom would be $1642.
 The cost of living in Oxford proves to be very high compared to other major cities.

 Due to Oxford revolving around the university, the city has made room for students and their accommodation resulting in a lot more people living in apartments rather than houses.
 The average house price in Oxford is 16.1 times the average wage of someone working in Oxford.

 London house prices are 15.7 times more, which is why more people rent in Oxford than buy.
 The average price of a terraced property in Oxford is is just under $372,665.
 Oxford's house prices have had a year-on-year rise of 9.8 percent.